bruvellu/cephalic-furrow/3-text/furrow.md

 analyzed how their formation correlates with the tissue dynamics at the head--trunk boundary.
 We identified a correlation between ectopic folds and mitotic domains (MD).
-In most cases, the ectopic folds in *btd* and *eve* mutants often occur between adjacent mitotic domains (Figure
+In most cases, the ectopic folds in *btd* and *eve* mutants often occur between adjacent mitotic domains (@fig:mitotic).
-@fig:mitotic).
 The most common position is near the canonical cephalic furrow position.
-In btd embryos which lack MD2 [@CiteMD2btd], this ectopic fold forms between MD5 and MD7, while in eve embryos which have an expanded MD2 [@CiteMD2eve], an ectopic fold forms between MD5 and MD2.
+In *btd* embryos which lack MD2 [@CiteMD2btd], this ectopic fold forms between MD5 and MD7, while in eve embryos which have an expanded MD2 [@CiteMD2eve], an ectopic fold forms between MD5 and MD2.
 Other positions are more anterior between MD1 and MD9/MD5, a less common and shallower fold between MD7 and MD6, and the most posterior ectopic fold which forms posterior to MD6 ({@fig:mitotic}A--C).
 Thus ectopic folds occur adjacent to mitotic domains.

 <!--Ectopic folding coincides with area expansion of dividing cells-->

-The analysis of the apical area of cells at the head--trunk interface revealed the infolding of epithelial cells is preceded by the compression of cell apices by the expansion of dividing cells in mitotic domains (Figure {@fig:mitotic}D).
+The analysis of the apical area of cells at the head--trunk interface revealed the infolding of epithelial cells is preceded by the compression of cell apices by the expansion of dividing cells in mitotic domains ({@fig:mitotic}D).
 The apical area of epithelial cells about to fold inwards diminishes at the same time that the apical area of dividing cells increase.
 The only exception occurs in *btd* where we identified a reminiscent initiator cell behavior with a narrow row of cells contracting their apices at the canonical cephalic furrow position before the mitotic domains (Figure S).
 However, in this case the tissue still only folds when the cells in adjacent mitotic domains undergo area expansion during mitosis.

 <!--Ectopic folds form by tissue buckling rather than invagination-->

 The dynamics of ectopic fold formation differs from the cephalic furrow invagination.
-While the cephalic furrow forms by a progressive invagination, the ectopic folds form by abrupt buckling of the tissue (Figure {@fig:mitotic}E).
+While the cephalic furrow forms by a progressive invagination, the ectopic folds form by abrupt buckling of the tissue ({@fig:mitotic}E).
 The epithelium simply buckles when compressed by adjacent dividing cells.
 Therefore, even though the end result of ectopic folds might appear similar to the cephalic furrow, the dynamics and formation process are rather different.